natemella/Paper/Paper/manuscript.md

  Dichotomized survival and PFI data were deposited https://osf.io/3snep/.

 # Results

+Results
+This should include the findings of the study including, if appropriate, results of statistical analysis which must be included either in the text or as tables and figures

 **Assesment of the prognostic power of diverse molecular data.**
 We focused on ten TCGA cancer types: